How our brains remember things

 Why people don't already do this when learning words

 There are two reasons why.
 The first is that many people don't know that this is how our brains work at remembering and understanding things.
 The second reason is that it takes time to do.
-Thinking about what every word you don't know or are unsure about can take up to about 5 minutes to do for each.
+Thinking about the meaning of what every word you don't know or are unsure about takes time to do.

 So many people instead just look the word up in a dictionary or ask their teacher what it means.
 And although this is a lot quicker to do and you will learn its meaning, you are very unlikely to remember it because your brain hasn't stored a lot of information about it.